 Columbia University was founded in 1754 as King’s College by royal charter of King George II of England.
 It is the oldest institution of higher learning in the state of New York and the fifth oldest in the United States.

-Columbia lies northwest of Central Park on Manhattan’s Upper West Side in Morningside Heights, which runs from 106th to 125th Streets and is bordered by two beautiful parks.
+Columbia lies northwest of Central Park on Manhattan’s Upper West Side in Morningside Heights, which runs from 106th to 125th Streets and is bordered by three beautiful parks.
 Within this academic acropolis, students have a home base on which to live, study, and play.
 Housing, all within a five- to 10-minute walk of academic buildings, is guaranteed for four years, and nearly all students live on campus.

 A distinctive component of the Columbia experience is the Core Curriculum, the nation’s oldest and most renowned Core program.
 Rather than general education requirements, the Core is a single set of small, discussion-based seminars taken by all undergraduates.
 Students from Albania to Zimbabwe challenge each other’s thinking about groundbreaking ideas.
 It’s a common intellectual experience that inspires greater depth of conversation and thinking in all classes because students have a richer and broader base of knowledge on which to draw.